-Ride-sharing services such as Uber face opposition from regulators and transportation rivals nationwide and in several countries.
+Ride-sharing services such as Uber face opposition from regulators and transportation rivals across the U.S. and in other countries.

-Uber has in the past argued that it is not a traditional transportation company, and therefore is not subject to regulations governing that industry.
-Rather, Uber says it's merely a platform provider that links private drivers (who do not work for Uber) with potential riders.
+Uber's primary argument is that it is not a traditional transportation company, and therefore is not subject to regulations governing the transportation industry.
+Rather, Uber says it merely provides a platform that links private, independent drivers (who are not Uber employees) with passengers.